 Overwhelmed by email?
 Experiencing email overload?
 Who isn’t?
 Basex Research recently estimated that businesses lose $650 billion annually in productivity due to unnecessary e-mail interruptions.
 According to Ross Mayfield of Forbes.com, the average number of corporate e-mails sent and received per person per day is expected to reach over 228 by 2010.
 Defining your email style with systems and routines makes all the difference.

-· Eliminate as many email lists as you can.
+- Eliminate as many email lists as you can.
 This is just like stopping subscriptions to magazines you don’t have time to read!
 Be sure you are subscribing ONLY to necessary information, not the “just in case” information.
 If you are receiving jokes or chain messages from friends, kindly remind them you are not interested.
-If you must email newsletters, move these into a “read” folder.
+If you must include email newsletters, move these into a “read” folder.
 Add an additional email address for just shopping and coupons.
 This way they are separate and not clogging your inbox.

 What are your secrets to email success?